tddfellow/tddfellow.github.io/source/_posts/2017-03-13-build-your-own-testing-framework-part-6-test-suite-does-not-run-all-tests.markdown

 	- test with the `runTestSuite` without process spy provided
 	- empty test that should also execute

 If we run this test, it will pass.
 This is unexpected, because we wanted it to fail.
-Apparently, most inner `runTestSuite` is doing `process.exit(0)`
+Apparently, most inner `runTestSuite` is doing `process.exit(0)`.

 For that to work, we will need to be able to provide a hook into `process.exit(code)` function.
 For that we would need to create a `SimpleProcess` class, that allows installation of such hooks.
 Let's test-drive it!

+### `process.exit` with hooks

 First, we should start from the normal behavior without any hooks:

 ```javascript
 // test/SimpleProcessTest.js